 40 CFR 125.62(a) requires that at the time a section 301(h) modification becomes effective, the applicant's outfall and diffuser must be located and designed to provide adequate initial dilution, dispersion, and transport of wastewater such that the discharge does not exceed at and beyond the ZID all applicable water quality standards.
 In accordance with 40 CFR 125, and as allowed by section 5103 of GWQS, EPA has analyzed all applicable water quality standards to determine compliance with section 301(h) regulations.
-Because the applicant has submitted a revised application for an improved discharge that consists of construction of an extension of the current outfall during the next permit term, EPA has assessed compliance with section 301(h) requirements for the proposed discharge using information on the current discharge, where appropriate and necessary.
-Since GWA has not proposed a change in the level of treatment at the Northern District STP and the proposed discharge will be to the same receiving water, the review of receiving water monitoring data for the current discharge can provide useful information when predicting whether the proposed discharge will meet water quality standards.
-Thus, where attainment of water quality standards is based on receiving water monitoring, EPA has used data from the current discharge to evaluate the impact of the proposed discharge on water quality because the proposed outfall is currently not operating and any monitoring data collected in the vicinity of the proposed outfall reflect only baseline conditions.
-By contrast, where attainment of water quality standards is based on predictive modeling or the analysis of effluent data, EPA has applied a critical initial dilution of 200:1 for the proposed discharge to assess attainment of water quality criteria (i.e., for DO, suspended solids, whole effluent toxicity, and toxic pollutants) at the ZID.
+Because the applicant submitted a revised application for an improved discharge that consists of construction of an extended outfall, EPA assessed compliance with section 301(h) requirements for the proposed discharge using information on the previous outfall, where appropriate and necessary.
+Since GWA has not proposed a change in the level of treatment at the Northern District STP and the proposed discharge would be to the same receiving water, the review of receiving water monitoring data for the previous outfall can provide useful information when predicting whether the proposed discharge will meet water quality standards.
+Baseline data collected from the location of the new outfall prior to its construction are not helpful in this regard, because those data do not reflect impacts of the discharge.
+Also, GWA has not submitted sufficient information on the discharge through the new outfall, which only began in December 2008, to evaluate attainment of water quality standards.
+Moreover, the proposed diffuser has not been installed.
+Thus, where attainment of water quality standards is based on receiving water monitoring, EPA has used data from the previous outfall to evaluate the impact of the proposed discharge on water quality.
+By contrast, where attainment of water quality standards is based on predictive modeling or the analysis of effluent data, EPA has applied a critical initial dilution of 200:1 for the new outfall to assess attainment of water quality criteria (i.e., for DO, suspended solids, whole effluent toxicity, and toxic pollutants) at the ZID.